akashkaugithub/multi-tenant-saas/README.md

 ## 📌 Description

-Yeh ek Laravel-based SaaS backend hai jisme har user apni multiple companies create, update, delete kar sakta hai aur unmein switch kar sakta hai.
-Har kaam current active company ke under hota hai.
+This is a Laravel-based SaaS backend where each user can create, update, and delete multiple companies and switch between them.
+All operations are performed under the scope of the currently active company.

 ---